 When separating your garden waste, we recommend that it is split into two different waste types; General Waste and Green Waste.
 Green waste is self-explanatory; it is all the waste that comes from the garden itself – grass, bushes, shrubs, weeds etc. The reason we advise this is because most councils offer collection of green waste for free, so you could end up saving money by only needing a smaller mini skip!

 General waste is different, and usually consists of items that have been placed in your garden.
 Whether it’s old garden furniture, old sheds, or plant pots, it’s all classed as general waste.
 General waste can also include soil, which is something that will arise from the creation of your green waste.

 It is also worth making an inventory for your general waste, to identify which items you wish to keep, sell or throw away.
 If this is given some thought before the clearance begins, you are far less likely to dispose of something of value.

 If you are unsure what waste types you have in your garden or fear it could be hazardous, visit our hazardous waste disposal guide for further assistance.
-Paint tins are a hazardous waste item that we often find incorrectly placed in the skip, an item that needs special care.
+Paint tins are a typical hazardous waste item that we often find incorrectly placed in a skip.

 Next up we have some tips on how to compact your waste.

 The majority of waste removal companies charge based on how much waste you have, or how many skips it will fill – so making less of it always helps.
 This is going to be a lot easier to do with your green waste, which is why separating waste is so important.
 You are going to be able to reduce the volume of waste items such as hedge cuttings or branches, much easier than bulky items like old garden furniture.

 The bulkiness of your waste will also dictate what waste service is best for you, especially when it comes to the size of skip required.
 The larger space waste takes up, the larger service size you are going to need, as there will be more to clear.